DatoXx8/blade/README.md

 # Blade

-A neural chess engine using a custom neural net framework written in C and OpenCL
+A neural chess engine written in Zig using my ML framework [grads](https://github.com/DatoXx8/grads).
+It is a recreational project.

 ## Progress / TODOs